 “The most important step in any skincare regime to prevent premature skin aging is SPF,” says the Lion/ne team.
 "It is essential to have a sun barrier protection that will fight against UVA and UVB rays, in order to protect the skin from future possible damage."
 They explain that on top of that, because aging skin requires more potent ingredients in order to see results, it is important to protect it the next day, since usually the skin is more sensitive to UV light.

 Pro tip: Your moisturizer can be combined with SPF if skin is oily.
 If your complexion is dry, it's better to apply a separate moisturizer and top it up with SPF.

 On nights when you’re not exfoliating, they recommend using a retinol.
-"In younger skin, it takes approximately 28 days for skin cells to regenerate," they say.
-"Unfortunately, the more we age, the slower the cycle becomes (60 days)."
+As they explain, skin cell regeneration slows with age.
 Retinol is the best ingredient to increase cell turnover and cellular cohesion, which is ideal for tissue regeneration.

 “As the female hormones decline, so does the amount of hyaluronic acid in the skin," says the Lion/ne team.
 "Hyaluronic acid forms part of the dermal reserve where collagen is synthesized."
 They explain that this is why hyaluronic acid is a key ingredient in all anti-aging routines, as it helps to improve the support for the collagen and elastin fibrils.